vkraus/MRI-Scans-Model/README.md

 ## GradCAM
 A Grad-CAM class (GradCAM) is implemented to visualize which regions of the MRI scan the model focuses on.
 Key steps:

-### Hooks: Forward and backward hooks capture both the activations and gradients in the chosen layer.
 ### CAM Generation: Forward pass on a chosen input and target class.
 - Backpropagate gradients for that class.
 - Compute a weighted average of the gradients to create a heatmap.